Seeeveeen/RA-MoE-4E/README.md

 ## Main Results

-The canonical cross-market evaluation reports lower MSE, MAE, and RMSE for RA-MoE-4E than for the BSM baseline in both SPX and AAPL.
+The canonical cross-market evaluation reports lower MSE and RMSE for RA-MoE-4E than for the BSM baseline in both SPX and AAPL.

 | Market | RA-MoE-4E MSE | BSM MSE | RA-MoE-4E RMSE | BSM RMSE | Relative MSE Improvement |
 |---|---:|---:|---:|---:|---:|